bokkypoobah/FixedSupplyTokenFactory/UserGuide.md

 * Navigate to the contracts interaction page https://mycrypto.com/contracts/interact:
     <kbd><img src="images/MyCrypto-FirstScreen.png" /></kbd>
-* Click the currently network on the top right if you want to select another network:
+* Click the currently selected network on the top right if you want to select another network:
     <kbd><img src="images/MyCrypto-SelectNetwork.png" /></kbd>

 #### 3. Fill in the factory contract address and ABI